differentgames/collective-site/_nav_pages/04-dg-at-gdc.md

 ![alt text](/images/dg-at-gdc-1.png "Image of Different Games Conference 2014")

-This year our collective is honored to have been chosen to take part in the 2016 GDC Scholars program alongside some of our favorite community based organizations from around the world.
+This year our collective is honored to have been chosen to take part in the [2016 GDC Scholarship program](http://www.gdconf.com/attend/scholarships.html) alongside some of our favorite community based organizations from around the world.
 25 members of the collective and broader Different Games community have been offered the opportunity to represent the organization as Different Games Ambassadors to GDC, **but we need your help to get there.** As a volunteer-based organization, we’re looking to leaders in the tech and games industry to invest in our mission by becoming fiscal sponsors of the Different Games Ambassadors at GDG 2016.

 Organizers and advocates from the Different Games community are working to raise the funds needed to attend GDC and take advantage of the full passes that have been generously gifted by GDC’s scholarship program.
 By partnering with us to bring Different Games Ambassadors to GDC 2016, you can help collective members and volunteers grow our knowledge and skills as well as broaden our reach within the professional games community.